 Stratis is an impressive blockchain project with an equally impressive cryptocurrency (STRAT) that has caught the eye of traders and investors.
-This guide shows you how to buy and trade Stratis in 2020.
+This guide shows you how to buy Stratis and how to trade it in 2020.

 Where to buy Stratis

-Read on to find out more about STRAT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about STRAT and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest in Stratis.

 What is Stratis?